-In general, the import and export of ozone depleting substances (ODS), or products and equipment containing or relying on ozone depleting substances is prohibited.
+In general, the import and export of ozone depleting substances (ODS), or products and equipment containing or relying on ozone depleting substances is prohibited under EU Law.
 However, there are a number of exceptions to this general rule.
 These exceptions are listed in Regulation 1005/2009 under Article 15 for Imports and Article 17 for Exports.

 All imports and exports that take place under the various exemptions set out in Articles 15 and 17 respectively are subject to licensing.
-An electronic licensing system is operated by the European Commission, and all licenses are issued by the Commission to the importer or exporter, according to a specified procedure.
+The European Commission’s DG-CLIMA Directorate operates an ODS Licensing System, under which licenses are issued by DG-CLIMA to the importer or exporter.

 All goods imported or exported must be declared according to 8-digit codes, known as Common Nomenclature (CN) or commodity codes.
-All ozone depleting substances have unique 8-digit codes assigned to them, as listed in Annex IV of Regulation 1005/2009.
-In addition, the European Commission has identified numerous other CN codes of goods that may fall under the requirements of Regulation 1005/2009.
+All ozone depleting substances are assigned unique CN codes, as listed in Annex IV of Regulation 1005/2009.
+In addition, the Commission has identified numerous other types of goods that may fall under the requirements of Regulation 1005/2009.

 In the case of import or export of a good that has a CN code which has been identified as possibly falling under the requirements of Regulation 1005/2009, importers or exporters should satisfy themselves that they have adhered to the necessary licensing procedures in the event that the good is an ozone depleting substance.

-Register or login to the European Commission’s ODS Database
+Register or login to the European Commission’s ODS Licensing System

 Download the EU's Import and Export Licensing Manuals